Long-lived sterile neutrinos from an axionlike particle at Belle II: Simulation and computation

 We perform Monte-Carlo (MC) simulations in order to determine the detector acceptance to the long-lived sterile neutrinos which includes the fiducial-volume definition as well as the linear displaced-tracking efficiencies, for both the 1DV and 2DV search strategies.

 In each simulated event, we first generate the $\Upsilon(4S)$ decay into $B^+ B^-$ at rest, and then boost the $B^+$-meson to the laboratory frame.
 We note that with this approach the minor effect of initial state radiation is not included.
 We subsequently let the $B^+$-meson decay to $K^+$ and $a$, and let the $a$ decay to a pair of sterile neutrinos.
 The intermediate $a$ and the final $N$'s are all boosted to the lab frame.
-We thus compute the signal acceptance with input of both the kinematics of the two simulated sterile neutrinos in each event and the detector geometries.
+We thus compute the signal acceptance with input of both the kinematics of the two simulated sterile neutrinos in each event and the detector geometries, in addition to the proper lifetime of the sterile neutrino.

 Since detail differs between the 1DV and 2DV search strategies, we elaborate on the computation procedure for the signal-event number $N_S$ in the following two subsections.